sebi-85/apyt/doc/source/example.rst

 .. hint::

-    If any setting is misconfigured, you will see a warning or error on the command line indicating the exact problem and the expected configuration.
+    If any configuration setting is incorrect, the command line will display a warning or error message describing the issue and the expected setup.
+If you followed the default configuration, the command should run without errors.

-This will load the exemplary measurement file from your local database and open the graphical interface for spectrum alignment.
+Running this command loads the example dataset from your local database and opens the graphical interface for spectrum alignment.

 .. attention::